Gasoline is sold and priced by grade

 The octane level of gasoline refers to its resistance to combustion.
 Gasoline with a higher octane level is less prone to pre-ignition and detonation, also known as engine knocking.
-Refiners charge more for higher octane fuel, and premium grade gasoline is the most expensive.
+Refiners charge more for higher octane fuel, and premium-grade gasoline is the most expensive.
 From 1995 through 2006, the price difference between grades of gasoline was typically about 10¢ per gallon.
-Since 2006, the price difference between gasoline grades has increased.
-In 2017, the national average price of midgrade gasoline was about 25¢ per gallon more than regular grade gasoline, and the average price for premium grade gasoline was about 50¢ per gallon more than regular grade.
+Since 2006, the price difference between gasoline grades has generally increased.
+In 2018, the national annual average price of midgrade gasoline was about 34¢ per gallon more than regular-grade gasoline, and the average price for premium-grade gasoline was about 57¢ per gallon more than regular grade.

 What are the main components of the retail price of gasoline?